KColagiovanni/Temperature_and_Humidity_using_ESP32_and_HTU21D_Sensor/README.md

 ### Description:
-This program was written with the intent to measure temperature and humidity using an Espresif ESP32, a DHT Temperature and Humidity sensor, and a power supply set to 3.3V.
+This program was written with the intent to measure temperature and humidity using an Espresif ESP32, an HTU21D Temperature and Humidity sensor, and an optional power supply set to 3.3V.
 Alternatively, a Micro USB connector can be used to power the board and sensor.
 The program sends data to the serial monitor (console output) and publishes [MQTT](https://mqtt.org/) messages using specific topics.
 A Node Red program is subscribed to all the topics that are published and it also sends the messages to Home Assistant.

 ### Parts List and Cost:
 - [ESP32 Dev Module - $8.99](https://www.amazon.com/ESP-WROOM-32-Development-Microcontroller-Integrated-Compatible/dp/B07WCG1PLV/ref=sr_1_3?crid=3HPW3GPPHHIM3&dib=eyJ2IjoiMSJ9.sjPHOXDjh8AVtKhUaQxpfTsJ3k4lqRnMvkD37K6ng5VzinwMiIpsjFTshr77euDxMgyoptu8p8PzFvEWpxs40O3qLHpzCyHJ_KpOTdT0hLn_kZ5VvaaUsJZpMZ72DRqNjRW6rqDl4SjGiTwB9vDeKLDCDOqArCW1K2xaXXcrZTOxq8sxeWJr2FTZ0ll8o8OF8eiAo09CJ1BvkJmDdSup5OfI5wz17zlMgYynAIZk2Fs.pMx0hu62hox1BjN9oWdBfO2aGiNb33N04lTTgxFeisA&dib_tag=se&keywords=esp32%2Bdevkit%2Bv1&qid=1722836883&sprefix=esp32%2Bdevkit%2Caps%2C298&sr=8-3&th=1)